San Marcos Growers LogoSan Marcos Growers

 We first grew and listed this plant in our catalogs from 1992-1998 from seed supplied by our friend, the late Fred Meyer, who acquired seed from the collection at the UC Irvine Arboretum.
 We were able to sell about 75 plants during those years but after this we were not able to locate any more seed.
 We later tried to get seed directly from a farmer in South Africa who told us that it was quite limited because baboons were eating it all.
 Later plants grown were supplied to us by John Trager at the Huntington Botanic Garden and seed supplied by Christy Powell at the San Diego Zoo, but we have never had enough to sell more than a handful and sadly no longer list this desirable plant as available.
 There are very nice plants in the desert garden at the Huntington Botanic Garden and the pictures of it in bloom on this page were taken there.

-This information about Erythrina acanthocarpa displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Erythrina acanthocarpa displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]